Collaborative Propagation on Multiple Instance Graphs for 3D Instance Segmentation with Single-point Supervision: Experiments

 \section{Experiments}

-In this section, we show our experimental results on two public datasets: ScanNet-v2 \cite{dai2017scannet} and S3DIS \cite{S3DIS} to show the effectiveness of our proposed method.
-We first evaluate the accuracy of the generated pseudo labels, in comparison with full ground-truth labels on the training set of ScanNet-v2 \cite{dai2017scannet}.
-Then, we compare our method with other existing methods on the validation set and test set.
-Comparisons are made with both weakly supervised methods and fully supervised methods.
+\paragraph{Datasets} In this section, we show our experimental results on two public datasets: ScanNet-v2 \cite{dai2017scannet} and S3DIS \cite{S3DIS} to show the effectiveness of our proposed method.
+ScanNet-v2 dataset \cite{dai2017scannet} is a popular 3D indoor dataset containing 2.5 million RGB-D views in 1513 real-world scenes, covering 20 semantic categories.
+The evaluation metrics of 3D instance segmentation are mean average precisions at different overlap percentages, i.e., mAP@0.25, mAP@0.5 and mAP respectively.
+S3DIS dataset \cite{S3DIS} has 272 scenes under six large-scale indoor areas.
+Unlike ScanNet \cite{dai2017scannet}, all 13 classes including background are annotated as instances and require prediction.
+We use the mean precision (mPre) and mean recall (mRec) with an IoU threshold of 0.5 as the evaluation metric.

 \paragraph{Implementation details} We set the voxel size as $2 cm$ for submanifold sparse convolution \cite{Submanifold} based backbone, following \cite{pointgroup}.
 Our network is trained on a single GPU card.
-For each stage of training, the backbone network and self-attention module are trained sequentially, with a batch size of 4 and 2.
+For each stage of training, the backbone network and self-attention module are trained sequentially, with a batch size of 4 and 2 respectively.
 We set $\gamma$ and $\delta$ in the self-attention module as two-layer MLPs with the hidden dimension of 64 and 32 respectively.
-For CGCRW algorithm, we set hyerparameters $\alpha = 0.2, {t_1}_{max} = 1, {t_2}_{max} = 5$ and $\theta$ as 50\%.
-Due to GPU memory limit, we subsample input points to CGCRW, if the number is above 25k.
+For CRW algorithm, we set hyerparameters $\alpha = 0.2, {t_1}_{max} = 1, {t_2}_{max} = 5$ and $\theta$ as 50\%.
+Due to GPU memory limit, we subsample the input point cloud to CRW if the point number is above 25k.
 Last output remains at original resolution.
 For network training, we use Adam solver for optimization with an initial learning rate of 0.001.